Super Nintendo / Famicom Architecture

 Tada!

-The S-PPU draws each scanline on-the-fly by first processing the respective portion of each layer and then mixing them together.
+The S-PPU renders each scanline on-the-fly, first processing the relevant portion of each layer and then mixing them.

-One of the main constraints of NES games was the fact that they could only update their graphics during V-Blank.
-The moment from which the CRT’s beam was returning to the starting point provided a reasonable time frame to reshuffle some tiles without breaking the image.
+One of the key constraints of NES games was that graphical updates could only occur during V-Blank - the brief interval when the CRT beam was returning to the starting point provided a reasonable time frame to reshuffle some tiles without breaking the image.

-Well, now thanks to the new capabilities of the SNES, this limitation gained a different meaning.
+Well, now thanks to the enhanced capabilities of the SNES, this limitation now takes on a different meaning.

-You see, because the new DMA/HDMA units now enable programmers to perform memory transfers without waiting for V-Scan [13], games can now update tiles, colours and registers without waiting for the whole frame to be drawn.
-In fact, we can go beyond that: Since games can now change the S-PPU settings during mid-frame, this means that it’s possible to activate different background modes at different stages of the same frame, opening the door to new and original game designs!
+You see, because the new DMA/HDMA units enable programmers to perform memory transfers without waiting for V-Blank [18], games can now update tiles, colours, and registers without waiting for the entire frame to be drawn.
+In fact, the possibilities extend even further: since games can now modify S-PPU settings mid-frame, it becomes possible to activate different background modes at different stages within the same frame, unlocking new and original game designs!

 That feature